FMs-HanTetsusen/AVTS_App/README.md

 This is the original application rewritten in Kotlin with updated API.

-Note: this application cannot be fully functional without the Bluetooth Beacon.
+Note: this application needs the Bluetooth Beacon to be fully functional.